AshtonMH474/RecroWebsite/content/pages/careers.md

         icon: FaChartBar
         description: >
           Recro wants you to retire worry-free.
-We offer 401k matching up to 6% that immediately vests in addition to an end of year profit sharing 401k bonus of 15-18% historically.
+We offer 401k matching up to 6% that immediately vests, in addition to an end-of-year profit-sharing 401k bonus.
         allContentLink: ''
         content: ''
       - title: 'PREMIERE MEDICAL, DENTAL, AND VISION'